When: August 31 to September 2, 2018

 Part of the month-long Fall Flavours Festival, the P.E.I.
 Shellfish Festival is four days of shucking, chowder slurping and legendary East Coast hospitality.
 Hosted by celebrity chef Lynn Crawford, the festival’s mainstage will feature a variety of cooking demos and competitions, including the Garland Canada International Chef Challenge, in which 12 Canadian chefs will vie for a $10,000 prize.

 For the entire month of October in Aruba, food takes centre stage.
 More than 60 local restaurants, mostly in the Noord and Oranjestad areas, offer two-course lunches for US$15 and three-course dinners for US$30 or US$40.
 In addition to the deals, restaurants offer local dishes—like Aruban-style fish with creole sauce or creamy fish soup with pica di papaya—to ensure visitors get an authentic taste for the island’s cuisine.

 This big NYC fest features a number of celebrity chefs, with more than 70 events taking place around the city.
-The main action is down at Piers 92/94, where onlookers can watch cooking demos and attend events like Rachael Ray’s BurgerBash and Smorgasburg, hosted by the cast of Chopped, while eating and drinking to their hearts’ content.
+The main action is down at Piers 92/94, where onlookers can watch cooking demos and attend events like a farmers’ market brunch, while eating and drinking to their hearts’ content.
 Ticket prices vary by event.

 [This story appears in the August 2017 issue of WestJet Magazine and has since been updated.]